Framework OND

 This table summarizes the logic behind the framework.
 The goal is not to force every stage every time, but to define what decision should come out of each one before moving forward.

-1. Discovery and business contextWe define the real problem, who is affected by it, what impact it creates, and which operational or technical constraints already exist.
+1. Understanding the problem and business contextWe define the real problem, who is affected by it, what impact it creates, and which operational or technical constraints already exist.

 • Prioritized business objective